Fondation Pierre Elliot Trudeau

 In what language can I fill out the application?

 Referees will be asked to submit a formal letter of recommendation.
-The specifics will be shared in the application form.
+Details will be shared in the application form.

 Three, your thesis supervisor, another academic referee and a non-academic referee.